Indiana Jones and the Temple of Doom: Development

-Lucas set the film in an earlier year than the first to avoid repeating the use of Nazis as the villains.
+Lucas set the film a year earlier than the first to avoid re-using the Nazis as the villains.
 Spielberg originally wanted to bring Marion Ravenwood back, with Abner Ravenwood considered as a possible character.
 In developing the story, Lucas conceived of an opening chase scene with Indiana Jones on a motorcycle on the Great Wall of China, followed by the discovery of a "Lost World pastiche with a hidden valley inhabited by dinosaurs".
 Another idea was to feature the Monkey King as the plot device.
 However, Chinese authorities refused permission for them to film in the country, requiring a different setting.
-Lucas wrote a film treatment that included a haunted castle in Scotland, but Spielberg felt it was too similar to Poltergeist; so the setting transformed into a demonic temple in India.
+Lucas wrote a film treatment that included a haunted castle in Scotland, but Spielberg felt it was too similar to Poltergeist (1982); so the setting transformed into a demonic temple in India.

 Lucas came up with ideas that involved a religious cult devoted to child slavery, black magic, and ritual human sacrifice.
 Lawrence Kasdan of Raiders of the Lost Ark was asked to write the script.
 "I didn't want to be associated with Temple of Doom," he reflected.
 "I just thought it was horrible.
 It's so mean.
 There's nothing pleasant about it.
 I think Temple of Doom represents a chaotic period in both their [Lucas's and Spielberg's] lives, and the movie is very ugly and mean-spirited."
 Lucas hired Willard Huyck and Gloria Katz to write the script because of their knowledge of Indian culture.
-Gunga Din served as an influence for the film.
+Gunga Din (1939) served as an influence for the film.

 Huyck and Katz spent four days at Skywalker Ranch for story discussions with Lucas and Spielberg in early 1982.
-They later said the early plot consisted of two notions of Lucas': that Indy would recover something stolen from a village and decide whether to give it back, and that the picture would start in China and work its way to India.
+They later said the early plot consisted of two notions of Lucas's: that Indy would recover something stolen from a village and decide whether to give it back, and that the picture would start in China and work its way to India.
 Huyck says Lucas was very single-minded about getting through meetings, while "Steve would always stop and think about visual stuff."

 Lucas's initial idea for Indiana's sidekick was a virginal young princess, but Huyck, Katz, and Spielberg disliked the idea.
-Just as Indiana Jones was named after Lucas's Alaskan Malamute, the character of Willie was named after Spielberg's Cocker Spaniel, and Short Round was named after Huyck's dog, whose name was derived from The Steel Helmet.
+Just as Indiana Jones was named after Lucas's Alaskan Malamute, the character of Willie was named after Spielberg's Cocker Spaniel, and Short Round was named after Huyck's dog, whose name was derived from The Steel Helmet (1951).